efournie/BeeMon/README.md

 ## Parts list

-- NodeMCU Lolin V3 or any ESP8266 module with enough pins
+- NodeMCU Lolin V3 or any ESP8266 module with enough digital pins
 - AMS117 Step-Down Voltage regulator
 - HX711 module with 4 50kg half bridge strain gauges
 - DHT22 sensor
+- DS18B20 sensor
 - 6V / 2W solar panel
 - 18650 battery with corresponding holder
 - TP4056 charge controller
 - HD44780 1602 2x 16 characters LCD with I2C adapter
+- 1x 4.7kΩ and 1x 10kΩ resistors

 The total price of the system was around 45€.
 Buying several items at once in order to monitor multiple hives can  further reduce the price.